elmfrain/elmfer.com/content/en/about/index.md

 ![Camera Rig](images/camera-rig.webp)

+More information found in the [project's article](/projects/camera-rig).

+---

 ### PSM -- Pitch Shift Music Browser Extension

 A small browser extension for Firefox that adds the ability to shift the pitch